Upper Norwood: Landmarks

 St Joseph's College is a Roman Catholic boys' secondary school which was first established in Upper Norwood in 1855.
 The school operates a coeducational sixth form.
-Harris Academy Upper Norwood is a girls' school that was established in the area as Westwood High School in 1958.
+Harris Academy Beulah Hill was established in the area as Westwood High School in 1958.

 The Cedars School and The Laurels School are Roman Catholic independent schools located on the former site of Virgo Fidelis Convent Senior School on Central Hill, founded in 1848.
 They occupy an eighteenth-century grand house, once the home of the notable socialite and courtesan Mary Nesbitt.

 The Church of England Parish Church of St John the Evangelist on Sylvan Road, completed in 1887, is a notable example of the work of the architect John Loughborough Pearson.
 Designed in the Gothic Revival style, this Grade II* listed red brick building features some significant interior stone decoration and a stained glass window by Ninian Comper, who lived in the area.

 Upper Norwood Library in Westow Hill, the only independent public library in the UK, was built in 1899 by joint agreement of the London Borough of Croydon and the London Borough of Lambeth.
 The library holds a Local History Collection of the Upper Norwood district and the Crystal Palace.

 A notable park in the area is Upper Norwood Recreation Ground.
 Its 19 acre site is part of the Harold Road Conservation Area.
 Its boundary is defined by Chevening Road, Hermitage Road, Eversley Road and Harold Road.
 One of London's hidden rivers, River Effra flows under the park and at the Harold Road end a wellhead exists.
 It was covered in the 1940s.
 The Upper Norwood Recreation Ground was a location in Patrick Keiller's 1983 film, Norwood, and in Chris Shepherd's 2010 film Bad Night for the Blues.

 The Croydon transmitting station, a TV transmitter tower, stands on the hill at Upper Norwood and a second larger TV transmitter, the Crystal Palace transmitting station, stands in Crystal Palace Park.
 Together these make the district a landmark location, visible from any part of the London area.

 In 1985 a Safeway supermarket opened on Westow Street.
 In 1990 the exterior of this branch featured in a clip of the television drama series Grange Hill.
 The store was acquired by Morrisons in March 2004, who closed it in November 2005.
 The lease of the vacant store was purchased by Sainsbury's in August 2006.